GDistel/small_blog/README.md

 Frontend: `cd frontend && npm run cypress:open`
 (assumes an instance on the app running on localhost:4200, as started with `npm start`)

-Note: the testing of the frontend uses cypress and actually does an e2e testing using the API and writting to the database.
-So, it would be best to start with a clean postgress instance in docker.
+Note: the testing of the frontend uses cypress and actually does an e2e testing using the API and does write to the database.